Ann Pirvu

 Ann Pirvu (born May 25, 1987) is a Romanian-Canadian actress and producer from Toronto, Ontario.
 She is best known for her roles in the television series Reign, Remedy, The Girlfriend Experience and Workin' Moms.

 Early life and education

-Pirvu was born into a family of engineers in Brașov, Romania, where she developed a keen interest in poetry and history.
+Pirvu was born Anca Eliana Pîrvu into a family of engineers in Brașov, Romania.
 As a child she performed in national talent shows and won several awards.
 Her family moved to Canada when she was 12 years old.
 She grew up in Edmonton, Alberta.

-She has a Bachelor's degree in Broadcast journalism from Ryerson University and an International Baccalaureate Diploma.
+She has a Bachelor's degree in Broadcast journalism from Ryerson University (now Toronto Metropolitan University) and an International Baccalaureate Diploma.

+According to her Facebook profile, she married on 23 November 2023 Christopher Giroux, by whom she has one child.

 Career

 Pirvu portrayed Nicole Touchet in the CW's series Reign, appearing in the fourth season.
 She is currently portraying the role of Trish on the television series Workin' Moms.

+Ann Pirvu has built a career marked by notable work in both television and film.
+She became widely recognized for her portrayal of Nicole Touchet in Reign and Trish in Workin’ Moms.
+Her credits also include appearances in The Girlfriend Experience and films such as Total Frat Movie, Learning to Love Again, Little Girl in the Window, and Poly is the New Monogamy.
+More recently, she has been featured in projects like A Killer in My Family, Island of Shadows, and Vicious Fun, released after 2020.

+Pirvu is also active in the industry as a producer, having worked on projects such as Astraea and The Pickup.
+Her acting career began in 2005 with the film Pure Malice, where she not only performed but also contributed as a writer and editor.

+Among her work, Reign and Workin’ Moms remain the most defining projects, playing a key role in bringing her widespread recognition.